iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/resume.md

 **Description:**

-Consultancy focused on applying modern statistical analysis & machine learning methods to build & retain audiences within entertainment & consumer app software
+Consultancy focused on applying modern statistical analysis and machine learning methods to build and retain audiences within entertainment and consumer app software

 Responsibilities:
 - Making in-game recommendation engines using matrix factorization based methods
 - Using Apache Spark to perform ETL on unstructured data for consumption by ML models
-- Building corpora & transformer NLP models for NER / bot dialog / intent analysis
+- Building corpora and transformer NLP models for NER / bot dialog / intent analysis
 - Putting ML model prediction code into client-side mobile apps to ease server load
-- Designing user interfaces to ML technology & testing them with end users
+- Designing user interfaces to ML technology and testing them with end users

 Secondary projects included developing strategies for cryptocurrency trading